CheckedComboBoxEdit Class

 InitializeComponent();

-// Populate the Items collection with all available flags.
+// Populate the Items collection with flags.

 checkedComboBoxEdit1.Properties.SetFlags(typeof(MyColors));